kjxautomations/framework-template/README.md

 Furthermore, requirements for internal and external stakeholders vary wildly and are rarely static.
-Often this leads to customer-facing and internal (or Engineering) software applications with drastically different user experiences, that relying on the same underlying code and logic.
+Often this leads to customer-facing and internal (or Engineering) software applications with drastically different user experiences, that rely on the same underlying code and logic.
 This can lead to "maintenance hell", if not managed effectively.

 ### What's Included?